The Sun: 'FAKE NEWS' Why are athletes sleeping on ‘anti-sex’ cardboard beds at 2024 Summer Games?

 Airweave, the Japanese company behind these beds, focuses on sustainability and comfort.
 Their beds are made from recyclable cardboard and food-grade plastic that keeps the mattress cool and allows easy movement.
-Airweave has been providing beds for the Olympics since 2008, and for Paris 2024, they will supply 16,000 beds.
+Airweave has been providing beds for the Summer Games since 2008, and for Paris 2024, they will supply 16,000 beds.
 These beds are customizable with varying firmness levels to suit each athlete's preference.

 President and CEO Motokuni Takaoka stated, "Airweave is proud to join the Paris 2024 partners’ family.
 We promise to contribute to the Paris 2024 sustainability goals through our social good bedding."